By: Sharon Aron Baron

-In a hearing held on June 27, before Broward County Circuit Court Judge Michael Gates, Attorney Stuart Michelson alleged that his client, Atkins-Grad, would be irreparably harmed if the recall petition was permitted to go forward, Michelson argued that petitions were defective, used twice, and there were no oaths on the petition and they must swear before a notary.
+In a hearing held on June 27, before Broward County Circuit Court Judge Michael Gates, Attorney Stuart Michelson alleged that his client, Atkins-Grad, would be irreparably harmed if the recall petition was permitted to go forward, Michelson argued that petitions were defective, used twice.
+There were no oaths on the petition, and they must swear before a notary.

 According to Judge Gates, he says that although Florida Statute mentions that the form must include an “oath,” which they currently have now, nothing within the recall statute requires the circulator’s signature forms must be notarized.